Baby Items You DON'T Need (What to Skip and What to Buy Instead)

 Why registries fill up with this stuff

-Three forces are at play: retailer checklists are written by retailers (a 100-item “essentials” list sells 100 items), gift-givers prefer cute over useful, and first-time-parent anxiety makes “just in case” feel responsible.
+Three forces are at play.
+Retailer checklists are written by retailers, and a 100-item “essentials” list sells 100 items.
+Gift-givers prefer cute over useful.
+And first-time-parent anxiety makes “just in case” feel responsible.
 The fix is a short registry built around consumables and true daily-use items, which is exactly what our realistic registry checklist is.

 What we’d buy with the money saved

 Skipping the table above frees up real money.
-Put it toward the things that get used hundreds of times: a good diaper caddy, a diaper pail that doesn’t smell (our comparison), diapers in multiple sizes, and honestly, takeout for the first month.
+Put it toward the things that get used hundreds of times: a good diaper caddy, a diaper pail that doesn’t smell (our comparison), a closet you can actually find things in, a diaper bag backpack that survives the daily haul, and diapers in multiple sizes.
+Honestly, save some for takeout during the first month too.
 Nobody regrets the takeout.

 Frequently asked questions